playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ![A snapshot of code that shows the diff of "{body: feed.rss2()}" to "new Response(feed.rss2())"](./rss_diff.png)

-This is fundamental to how many code backup and versioning solutions work; they track a before and after of each line of code.
+This is fundamental to how many code backup and versioning solutions work; they track the before and after for each line of code.

-Because it tracks the difference in each line of code, it can sometimes figure out when a change is smaller, like the example above; but other times it's only able to see "enough changed in this line that I don't recognize anything from the previous change".
+Because it tracks the difference in each line of code, it can sometimes figure out when a change is smaller, like the example above; but other times it's only able to see "enough changed in this line that I don't recognize anything from the previous change."

 This inability to recognize differences makes it much harder to visually identify what's specifically changed between versions of the codebase.